top of page

 However, developing these advanced skills takes time, patience and a lot of practice.
 Simply attempting them without understanding the proper mechanics is a good way to have a lot of missed shots.
 So in this article I hope to break down the fundamentals of each technique, share some practice drills, and also offer some strategic tips on when and how to best utilise them in actual games.
 My goal is for you to walk away with a solid foundation of knowledge to begin developing your own mastery.
 So let's get started!

-Advanced Cue Techniques:
+Advanced 8 ball pool Techniques:

 Introduction to Cue Spin